 This is one of the hardest posts I have had to write.
 I think I’ve re-written it over five times now, and it still doesn’t seem adequate.
 Pre-warning, the coming paragraphs are heavy and quite personal.
 I never imagined I’d write a post of this nature, but the world is cruel and unforgiving, sometimes.

 2019 began on a sad note for me.
 It had been going great until I got a text from one of my friends telling me that someone we knew had died.
 Even before I knew the circumstance of his death, I burst into tears after hearing the news.

 When the revelation came that the cause of his death was suicide, I felt my heart break into a million pieces.
 I knew he had been going through a rough time but had no idea just how dark it was.
 It just goes to show that people are going through more than they’re allowing you to see.

 Suicide gets a mixed response when spoken about with others.
-Some believe it is a sin, and others do not; some say it’s selfish, while others say that it’s a personal choice; the list could go on.
-However, no matter your opinion on suicide, we should never make ourselves so opinionated that friends or family members find us unapproachable.
+Some believe it is a sin, and others do not; some say it’s selfish, while others say it’s a personal choice; the list could go on.
+However, no matter your opinion on suicide, we should never make ourselves so opinionated that friends or family find us unapproachable.
 There is nothing worse than finding out that a person who committed suicide didn’t think they had anyone left to turn to.

 As it says in Isaiah 61:1-3,